zlehmann/using-active-model-serializer-v-000/README.md

 end
 ```

-Oops.
-Stack level too deep.
-What happened here?
-Well, if we look at our
-serializers, we're including the `author` in the `post`, and we're
-including the `posts` in the `author`, which all include the `author`,
-which includes the `posts`, which each include the `author`...
-Welp.
-We
-broke the universe.
+**Oh the power!!!**

 ![interstellar](http://i.giphy.com/pZGDZwmxOtEEo.gif)

-The reason we hit this infinite loop is that we're not doing the work to
-make sure our API is only returning the data it needs to.
+### Rendering With Explicit Serializers

-Since our post JSON really just needs an author's name, and maybe `id`,
-we might want to do a simpler serialization of the author for those
+Let's suppose that when we display a Posts Author, we don't need all the information being rendered from the AuthorSerializer.
+Since our post JSON really just needs an author's name, we might want to do a simpler serialization of the author for those
 purposes.

 Let's make a new `PostAuthorSerializer`: